Open Education Week 2025: Open Education for All

 Join Us!

-Join Healey Library for our Introduction to ScholarWorks Zoom Workshop on January 15th or February 11th.
+Join Healey Library for our Introduction to ScholarWorks Zoom Workshop on February 11th.
 We will be addressing topics like browsing the repository, submitting your work, copyright and fair use considerations, and finding your author statistics.

 Register for our February 11th Intro to ScholarWorks, 1pm – 2pm.